Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms: Introduction

-Existing research on empathy model usually refers to cognitive empathy (also known as Theory of Mind), modeling others to predict their mental states (such as intentions, behaviors, and goals)~\cite{baker2011bayesian,baker2017rational,rabinowitz2018machine,akula2022cx}, and extending to multi-agent reinforcement learning to enhance collaborative efficiency~\cite{wang2021tom2c,wu2023multiagent,zhao2022brain,zhao2024brain}.
-These studies are not directly related to altruistic moral decision-making.
-A few works that utilize empathy to achieve preliminary altruistic decisions are as follows: Empathic Deep Q network~\cite{bussmann2019towards} additionally trains an empathic network to consider others' strategies by exchanging positions in order to avoid negative effects on others.
+Empathy is typically divided into emotional empathy, which involves physically experiencing and sharing emotions through a contagion mechanism~\cite{keysers2006towards}, and cognitive empathy, which involves inferring others' feelings and thoughts through perspective-taking~\cite{pijnenborg2013insight}.
+The self-other resonance triggered by emotional empathy compels us to take action to alleviate others' suffering~\cite{christov2016self,christov2023preventing}.
+Existing research on modelling empathy usually refers to cognitive empathy (also known as Theory of Mind), modeling others to predict their mental states (such as intentions, behaviors, and goals)~\cite{baker2011bayesian,baker2017rational,rabinowitz2018machine,akula2022cx}, and extending to multi-agent reinforcement learning to enhance collaborative efficiency~\cite{wang2021tom2c,wu2023multiagent,zhao2022brain,zhao2024brain}.
+These studies are not directly related to altruistic decision making.
+A few studies do utilise empathy to achieve behaviors involving limited kinds of altruism.
+The main examples are as follows: Empathic Deep Q network~\cite{bussmann2019towards} additionally trains an empathic network to consider others' strategies by exchanging positions in order to avoid negative effects on others.
 Senadeera et al. introduced inverse reinforcement learning to predict the rewards of other agents, thereby achieving empathy and avoiding negative effects~\cite{senadeera2022sympathy}.
 Alizadeh et al. considered other agents as a part of the environment, encouraging agents to obtain rewards for future tasks in order to avoid harming the interests of other agents~\cite{alizadeh2022considerate}.
 More biologically interpretable, a multi-brain regions coordinated cognitive empathy Spiking Neural Network (SNN), has been proposed to predict others' safety states and to adopt behaviors to help others avoid safety risks~\cite{zhao2022brainf}.
+Overall, the altruistic tasks considered above are limited to learning how to help others, without addressing the moral dilemmas arising from conflicts between self-interest and others' interests.